bartonlp/site-class/examples/EXAMPLES.md

 4. <a href="example4.php">example4.php</a> Uses siteautoload.class.php
 5. <a href="example5.php">example5.php</a> Uses siteautoload.class.php and dbTables class.

-The next two examples show insertion and updating of the database and dbTables useage.
+The next example show insertion and updating of the database and 'dbTables' useage.

-<a href="exanokes-insert-update.php">examples-insert-update.php</a>
+<a href="example-insert-update.php">example-insert-update.php</a>

 ## Using Other Libraries